Hertz promptly fixed this issue after this was reported.

 And to add insult to their injuries, the report shows the injured’s address, phone number, and age.

-It looks like Hertz, or the company they hired to build htzra.com, doesn’t have great application security practices.
-This is a classic access control vulnerability known as Indirect Object Reference.
+, doesn’t have great application security practices.
+This is a classic access control vulnerability known as Insecure Direct Object Reference.

 You call Benjiit and tell him there’s been a mistake, toss out your cold coffee, and make a new cup.

-Next family vacation, you’re renting from Sixt - at least they have a bug bounty program, and your information is less likely to be readily accessible to anyone in the world if you get into an accident.
+Next family vacation, you’re renting from Sixt - at least they have a bug bounty program.

-Adversis reported this issue to Hertz and they shut down the domain and access to the information in a few days.
+Adversis reported this issue to Hertz and their vendor shut down the application along with access to the information in just a few days.
+Kudos to the team for taking quick action.

 September 13, 2024 - CERT responded, stating the domain is no longer accessible